jamielh/DarkSky/TRAINING.md

   - Learn more about astronomy skills for field test and help for manage data.
 Few days.
   - Online information and books.

+##Jamie Hudson
+I will be one of the web developers on this project.
+Since the website is the main part of this project, it will be a shared responsibility.

+-Will complete HTML/CSS trainings to refine skills (w3schools) -Will complete JavaScript training (JavaScript & JQuery by Jon Duckett) -Will practice using invision to make prototypes - this will let us share with the client out vision for the site before developing it next semester